node-alarm-dot-com/node-alarm-dot-com/README.md

 Unofficial interface module written in Node.js to access and operate [Alarm.com](https://www.alarm.com/) security systems.

 This interface works best with the fork: [https://github.com/mkormendy/homebridge-node-alarm-dot-com](https://github.com/mkormendy/homebridge-node-alarm-dot-com), based off of John Hurliman's FrontPoint* plugin for Homebridge<small>[↗](https://github.com/jhurliman/homebridge-frontpoint)</small>.
-This variation adds default login authentication for Alarm.com with a switch to use the FrontPoint login authentication process if desired.
+This variation <del>adds</del> changes the default login authentication <del>for</del> to Alarm.com. <del>with a switch to use the FrontPoint login authentication process if desired.</del>

 <small>*FrontPoint is simply a rebranded service provider for Alarm.com.</small>